61 Sever Street

 This concentration has been designed precisely for students who aspire to production roles in the game industry, eventually gaining responsibility for the implementation and maintenance of complete production pipelines.
 In addition, students will have the opportunity to evaluate recent trends in game technology, from critical studies to emerging genres and platforms.

-For more information about the Bachelor of Arts in Design Video Game Production and Management concentration, call 877.523.2537 or email email@example.com.
+For more information about the Bachelor of Arts in Interactive Media Design Game Production and Management concentration, call 877.523.2537 or email email@example.com.

 Develop industry skills in operating computer game development tools and assessing their advantages and disadvantages